MidasLee/KurumiShell/README_EN.md

 ### Usage Restrictions

-1. **Data Usage**: The data obtained by the spiders is for personal learning and research purposes only, and shall not be used for commercial purposes
+1. **Data Usage**: The data obtained by spiders is for personal learning and research purposes only and shall not be used for commercial purposes
 2. **Terms of Use**: When using the spider function, please comply with the terms of use, service agreements, and privacy policies of each third-party website
 3. **Access Frequency**: Do not use the spider function of this project to access third-party websites at high frequency, so as not to cause unnecessary burden on their servers

 ### Legal Liability

 1. **Data Ownership**: This project does not own, control, or guarantee the accuracy, completeness, timeliness, or availability of any third-party website data
-2. **Intellectual Property Rights**: The intellectual property rights of all image data belong to their respective owners, please comply with relevant copyright and intellectual property laws and regulations when using
+2. **Intellectual Property Rights**: The intellectual property rights of all image data belong to their respective owners; please comply with relevant copyright and intellectual property laws and regulations when using
 3. **Disclaimer**: This project and its developers shall not be responsible for any direct, indirect, incidental, special, or consequential damages arising from the use of the spider function or third-party website data
 4. **Compliance**: Users are responsible for ensuring that their use of the spider function of this project complies with the laws and regulations of their country and region

 ### Risk Warnings

 1. **Interface Changes**: The interfaces or page structures of third-party websites may change at any time, resulting in the failure of the spider function
-2. **Data Accuracy**: This project does not guarantee the accuracy and completeness of the data obtained by the spiders
+2. **Data Accuracy**: This project does not guarantee the accuracy and completeness of data obtained by spiders
-3. **Usage Risks**: Please use the data obtained by the spiders with caution, and this project shall not be responsible for any decisions or actions based on these data
+3. **Usage Risks**: Please use the data obtained by spiders with caution; this project shall not be responsible for any decisions or actions based on these data

 ## Dependencies License Agreements